dreadl0ck/zeus/wiki/docs/README.md

 For macOS javascript is particularly interesting, because it can be used to interact with the system, display GUI elements like progress bars, import ObjC libs and more!

+### Build Number

+Set the **buildNUmber** field to true to increase the projects buildNumber for every execution of the command!

 ## Internals